crypto-com/thaler-docs/docs/modules/staking-state.md

 }
 ```

-For all the logic processing, the result of success execution should be the same for non exists staking and empty staking.
+For all the logic processing, the result of success execution should be the same for both non exists staking and empty staking.

 The error message for failed execution maybe different, for example `WithdrawTx` might report `StakingNotExists` on non
 exists staking, but `CoinError` on empty staking.